che-incubator/workspace-data-sync/README.md

 2. Push changes to the `release` branch

 ### License
-Che is open sourced under the Eclipse Public License 2.0.
+Eclipse Che® is open sourced under the Eclipse Public License 2.0.

+### Trademark

+"Che" is a trademark of the Eclipse Foundation.